mercredi 10 septembre 2025

 And sadly, Israeli policies are now driven by clearly fascist characters, Ben-Gvir and Smotrich amongst others.

-The comparison between the extreme actions of the Zionists and the Nazi regime has a long history.
 Albert Einstein and Hannah Arendt in their open letter in 1948 in the New York Times, signed by many others as well, had already pointed out that the policies and beliefs of the Zionist organization Herut, which later morphed into the Likud party, had similarities in their ideology to the Nazis ["Among the most disturbing political phenomena of our time is the emergence in the newly created state of Israel of the "Freedom Party" (Tnuat Haherut), a political party closely akin in its organization, methods, political philosophy and social appeal to the Nazi and Fascist parties."].

 If a comparison with the Nazi philosophies and practices was acceptable then, so soon after the Holocaust, it surely must be acceptable now and we must protest against the taboo of not making any comparisons between the genocidal actions of Israel and the Nazi regime.